HKJPN/MD-WORKS-PROVENANCE/README.md

 ### Academic edition

-Unless otherwise noted, the MD//WORKS Provenance code in this repository is licensed under:
+Unless otherwise noted, the MD//WORKS PROVENANCE code in this repository is licensed under:

 **GNU Affero General Public License v3.0 only (`AGPL-3.0-only`)**